top of page

 • Tissues - for equalizing your ears upon landing and ascent

 • Face masks - the disposable blue ones are the best I think for traveling.
 They are the most breathable, most comfortable for sleeping in, and cheapest for disposing of when you land at your destination.
 Bring a few just in case some break.
+Note: these are optional worldwide now, but are recommended if you are feeling ill or especially susceptible to illness.

 • Mini toothbrush picks.
 These are amazing.
 You can buy in little mini packs or mega packs, but basically this little brush has a blue center that releases a fresh peppermint tooth gel once you start brushing it around your mouth.
 It's very subtle and you can kind of brush around while you are landing, and no one really knows what you are doing.
 The bristles work to scrape away the overnight ick, the gel provides a minty fresh mouth, and the pick is for any extra duty.
 Toss in the trash when you are done!
 No rinse and spit and no sink required!